dotkom/notifier/README.md

 General stuff

 - Opens options page on first run
-- Faster updates and frequent clearing of localstorage in dev mode
+- The popup page keeps itself updated even when open
-- Separate script containing constants, for changeability
+- Separate script containing some constants, for changeability
 - Fancy HTML5, CSS3 and jQuery design on all pages
-- All known errors and issues are handled
 - Runs google analytics on all pages
 - Detects network status adjusts all affected values accordingly
+- Dev mode: Faster updates, frequent clearing of localstorage, Less CSS in watch mode

 News feed